11 Signs That Show You Are Carrying Too Many Burdens

 6. You neglect your own needs consistently

 Your own needs are neglected when you are primarily focused on carrying obligations.
 You may put off getting enough sleep, neglect self-care, eat poorly, or ignore discomfort.
 However, the burdens increase when self-care is neglected.
-This is explained by the stress research hypothesis of “resource loss,” which states that stress increases when your physical and emotional resources are depleted without being renewed.
+This is explained by the stress research hypothesis of “resource loss,” which states that stress increases when your physical and emotional resources are depleted and not replenished.

 What have I been saying “later” to when it comes to my own needs?
 How can I give myself a small “yes” today?